Virtual Supported Education Program

 The Virtual College Program, at CooperRiis is based at the Asheville Community Program, located minutes from three area universities and colleges, and “The Farm” campus in Mill Spring.

-CooperRiis is proud to be accredited by CARF.
-CARF accreditation signals a service provider’s commitment to continually improving services, encouraging feedback, and serving the community.
+CooperRiis residential mental health treatment programs are CARF accredited.
+The CARF accreditation signals our commitment to continually improving services, encouraging feedback, and serving the community.